Resende-Lab/Coelho_Peixoto-Sweet_Corn_DH-GS_simulation/README.md

 ii. **GSTC**: Genomic selection breeding program with the training population coming from the phenotypes of the testcrosses' parents.
 iii. **GSF1**: Genomic selection breeding program with the training population coming from the F1 population.

-All three scenarios were implemented in four distinct ways of combination of parents for the crossing block, those being 1:3, 1:1, 3:1, 0:1 (ratio of old parents to new lines).
+All three scenarios were implemented in four distinct ways of combination of parents for the crossing block, those being 1:3, 1:1, 3:1, 0:1 (ratio of old parents to new lines) and two breeding program sizes (Small and BIG).
 More details in the main paper.

-**2. Strategies folder**: This folder has the script for the second set of simulations.
+**2.DH_Scenarios folder**: This folder has the script for the second set of simulations, where the Conv and GSTC scenarios were compared with the implementation of DHs in the breeding program.
 It is worth mentioning that all scenarios of this second part of the simulations were implemented with the best strategy before being selected: 3:1 ratio.
 The scenarios were as follows:

 i. **Conv**: Conventional breeding program.
 ii. **GSTC**: Genomic selection breeding program.
 iii. **DH**: Doubled-haploid breeding program.
 iv. **DHGS**: Doubled-haploid breeding program with genomic selection.

-**Plots folder**: This folder contains a script to plot the graphs as an outcome of the analyses.
-There are two files, one for each one of the set of simulations described.
-You may find the plot for hybrid performance, parental performance, parental mean, accuracy of the models used, hybrid gain per cycle, and efficiency.
-The files are:

-i. **Plot_Parental_sel**
-ii. **Plot_Strategies**
+***

 Any questions regarding the analyses, please, contact me!